-The Patients’ Rights Council also cites several articles and documented cases from the state of Oregon, where PAS attempts had frightening aftermaths.
+The Patients’ Rights Council also cites several articles and documented cases from the state of Oregon, where DAS attempts had frightening aftermaths.
 An article from the Oregonian describes the tremendous distress which the overdose of barbiturates can inflict on the human body.
 It states,

 “Extreme gasping and muscle spasms can occur.
 While losing consciousness, a person can vomit and then inhale the vomit.
 Panic, feelings of terror an assaultive behavior take place from the drug-induced confusion.
 Other problems can include difficulty in taking the drugs, failure of the drugs to induce unconsciousness and a number of days elapsing before death occurs.”

 Dr. Sherwin Nuland of Yale University School of Medicine is a physician in favor of physician-assisted suicide and euthanasia.
 Commenting on the Oregon report, which lacks records of complications, he stated:

 “This is information that will come as a shock to the many members of the public – including legislators and even some physicians – who have never considered that the procedures involved in physician-assisted suicide and euthanasia might sometimes add to the suffering they are meant to alleviate.”